rinsed-org/rb-snowflake-client/README.md

 # Configuration Options

 The client supports the following configuration options, each with their own getter/setter except connection pool options which must be set at construction.
 Additionally, all except logger can be configured with environment variables (see above, but the pattern is like: "SNOWFLAKE_HTTP_RETRIES".
-Configuration options can only be set on initiialization through `new` or `from_env`.
+Configuration options can only be set on initialization through `new` or `from_env`.

 - `logger` - takes any ruby logger (by default it's a std lib Logger.new(STDOUT), set at DEBUG level.
 Not available as an ENV variable config option
 - `log_level` - takes a log level, type is dependent on logger, for the default ruby Logger, use a level like `Logger::WARN`.
 Not available as an ENV variable config option.
 - `jwt_token_ttl` - The time to live set on JWT token in seconds, defaults to 3540 (59 minutes, the longest Snowflake supports is 60).
 - `connection_timeout` - The amount of time in seconds that the client's connection pool will wait before erroring in handing out a valid connection, defaults to 60 seconds
 - `max_connections` - The maximum number of http connections to hold open in the connection pool.
 If you use the client in a threaded context, you may need to increase this to be threads * client.max_threads_per_query, defaults to 16.
-- `max_threads_per_query` - The maximum number of threads the client should use to retreive data, per query, defaults to 8.
+- `max_threads_per_query` - The maximum number of threads the client should use to retrieve data, per query, defaults to 8.
 If you want the client to act in a single threaded way, set this to 1
 - `thread_scale_factor` - When downloading a result set into memory, thread count is calculated by dividing a query's partition count by this number.
 For details on implementation see the code in `client.rb`.
 - `http_retries` - By default the client will retry common typically transient errors (http responses) twice, you can change the number of retries with this.
 - `query_timeout` - By default the client will wait 10 minutes (600s) for a query to finish, you can change this default, will also set this limit in the query for snowflake to obey.
 Set in seconds.